dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/matrix-representation-of-transformations.md

  ![Transformations-art05](./media/aboutgdip05-art05.gif "AboutGdip05_art05")

  You can multiply an m×n matrix with an n×p matrix, and the result is an m×p matrix.
 The number of columns in the first matrix must be the same as the number of rows in the second matrix.
-For example, a 4×2 matrix can be multiplied by a 2×3 matrix to produce a 4×3 matrix.
+For example, you can multiply a 4×2 matrix with a 2×3 matrix to produce a 4×3 matrix.

  Points in the plane and rows and columns of a matrix can be thought of as vectors.
 For example, (2, 5) is a vector with two components, and (3, 7, 1) is a vector with three components.
 The dot product of two vectors is defined as follows: